Casey walked along the pool's stone edge, its cool, damp surface pressed into his bare feet.

 "If you come, I might give you a car."

-His stopped eating.
-"Like what?"
+His father stopped eating.
+"What?"

 "Yeah.
 It stood at the fence, watching me."